Trump's New Jersey golf club employs undocumented immigrants, women say

 Morales, 45, left Guatemala and illegally crossed the U.S. border in 1999, according to The New York Times, which she and a second woman who used to work at the golf club, Sandra Diaz, approached to tell their story in an article published earlier Thursday.

-Morales, who still works at the golf club, said she knows she could be fired or deported for having come forward, according to The Times, which said she has applied for asylum.
+Morales, who still works at the golf club, told NBC News that she knows she could be fired or deported for having come forward.

-Diaz, 46, is from Costa Rica and worked at the golf club from 2010 to 2013, according to The Times.
+Diaz, 46, who is from Costa Rica, worked at the golf club from 2010 to 2013, she said.
 She is now a legal resident of the United States.

 They told The Times that at least two supervisors were aware of their immigration statuses and took steps to help workers evade detection.